Pair-density-wave superconductivity: a microscopic model on 2D honeycomb lattice

 After observing the qualitative change in charge density profile for the wider system, one may naturally ask whether the PDW ordering persists when we extend the narrow cylinders to the 2D-like system.
-To answer this question, we investigate the possible PDW on eight-leg cylinders following the same procedure used for the six-leg system, and positive evidences of robust PDW are found in our DMRG calculation of the wider system.
-Due to the enormous amount of low-energy states introduced by multiple Fermi points, getting converged results on eight-leg cylinders is much more challenging computationally.
-To improve reliability of the DMRG results, we study cylinders with length up to $L_x=21$ and push the bond dimension to $m=33000$.
+To answer this question, we investigate the possible PDW on 8-leg cylinders and positive evidences of robust PDW are obtained in our DMRG calculation of the 8-leg system.
+Due to the enormous amount of low-energy states introduced by multiple Fermi points, getting converged results on 8-leg cylinders is much more challenging computationally.
+To improve reliability of the DMRG results, we study cylinders with length up to $L_x=21$ and push the bond dimension to $m=33000$, which is state-of-the-art.
 Fig. \ref{Fig:ly=8result}(a) shows the long-distance behavior of the scaled pair-pair correlation function $\tilde{\Phi}(r)=\Phi(r)/r^{-1.5}$ for the $V=1.0$ and $\delta = 12\%$ model on $L_x=21$ cylinder, where we can clearly see the key feature of PDW ordering, i.e. the sign-changing oscillation, in all types of pair-pair correlation functions.
-After Fourier transform, the scaled correlation in momentum space $\Phi(k)$ exhibits two sharp peak around $\pm K$ point as illustrated in Fig. \ref{Fig:ly=8result}(b).
-Note that the location of the two peaks is slightly different from $2K$ and such a deviation may attribute to the asymmetry of the Fermi surface around $\pm K$ points.
-As a comparison, we study the $V=0.2$ model on the same lattice and find only a single peak around zero momentum in $\Phi(k)$.
-This directly implies that the PDW state realized for $V=1.0$ is the consequence of the strong interaction.
+After Fourier transform, the scaled correlation $\tilde{\Phi}(k)$ displays two finite-momentum peaks.
+Interestingly, the location of these peaks provides insight into the underlying physics beyond 1D.
+As depicted in Fig. \ref{Fig:ly=8result}(f), the Cooper pair composed of fermions from 2D like FS can possess momentum larger than $2K'$, e.g. $k_3+k_6>2K'$.
+Consequently, we observe in Fig. \ref{Fig:ly=8result}(b) that the peaks of $\tilde{\Phi}(k)$ have shifted from right side of $K/2$ (in six-leg case) to the left side.
+These peaks are replaced by a single peak at zero momentum in the $V=0.2$ model, indicating that the emergence of PDW for $V=1.0$ is a direct consequence of strong interactions.